brianyu28/brianyu28/README.md

 # Hello!

-I'm Brian, a software devleoper and educator living in Boston, Massachusetts.
+I'm Brian, a software developer and educator living in Boston, Massachusetts.

 ## My Projects